 I can fully recommend the studies and above that, the MME TIME staff, that is always there to support or answer any questions.
 Don’t hesitate to contact them, if you are also interested in this program!

-For more information about our award-winning blended-learning Master Management and Engineering program in Technology, Innovation, Marketing and Entrepreneurship (MME TIME) at Germany’s leading technical University RWTH Aachen please follow this link.
+For more information about our award-winning blended-learning M.Sc.
+Management & Engineering in Technology, Innovation, Marketing and Entrepreneurship (MME TIME) at Germany’s leading technical University RWTH Aachen please follow this link:

 works at Daimler AG,